Oracle Java Audit

 Audits, including Java audits, have sometimes been used as a lever to encourage cloud adoption.

-• Why it Triggers Audits: If a company has a significant IT footprint but none of it is on Oracle Cloud, Oracle may see an audit as an opportunity to encourage migration.
+• Why it Triggers Audits: If a company has a significant IT footprint but none is on Oracle Cloud, Oracle may see an audit as an opportunity to encourage migration.
 For example, during an audit resolution, Oracle might propose that instead of paying a huge true-up for Java licenses, the customer sign a deal to spend credits on Oracle Cloud (or buy Oracle Cloud services), which implicitly covers Java compliance.
 Essentially, Oracle can waive or reduce audit penalties if you agree to become a cloud customer โ€“ a tactic theyโ€™ve used in database and middleware audits and now extending to Java.
 So, Oracleโ€™s audit targeting might favor companies on AWS or Azure (Oracle’s cloud competitors) that use a lot of Java, hoping to pressure them into using OCI.
 Lack of an โ€œOracle Cloud strategyโ€ marks you as an opportunity in Oracleโ€™s eyesโ€‹.

 • How to Avoid/Manage This Trigger:

 • Negotiate Wisely if It Comes Up:ย If, during an audit, Oracle suggests a cloud solution (e.g., โ€œIf you move these Java workloads to Oracle Cloud, we can offer you a better dealโ€), evaluate it like any other proposal.
 In some cases, Oracle might bundle Java usage rights with OCI credits.
 That could be worth something, but ensure youโ€™re not trading one trap for another.
-Always compare the total 3-5 year cost of any proposal (cloud spend vs. just paying Java licenses vs. possibly migrating to open-source Java).
+Always compare any proposal’s total 3-5 year cost (cloud spend vs. just paying Java licenses vs. possibly migrating to open-source Java).
 Use independent experts to model this out.
 And if you do consider OCI, negotiate hard โ€“ Oracle is using your audit predicament, so you have leverage to ask for significant discounts or concessions in returnโ€‹.

-Remember, an audit should be about license compliance, not a procurement decision for cloud.
-Keep those discussions separate as much as possible.
+Remember, an audit should be about license compliance, not a cloud procurement decision.

 Read about Oracleโ€™s Employeeโ€‘Based Java Licensing Model.